 To tell you the truth, I’m not quite sure of the way either.
 We are both wearing that unbearable swagger that only fits when we’re so intent on proving our familiarity with places past, we over-estimate it.
 His is rumbled while mine is saved by an assertion the new one-way system is the culprit responsible for back-tracks into town.
 Then relief as the hotel façade juts in to view.
 There is no new one-way system.

 I inform our wee one this is the place where her Dad and I got it together proper.
 Where the symphony of getting-to-like-yous was composed.
-He points out all the stations of the courtship: the road we wobbled home drunk, the pub where we held hands, and not forgetting the petrol pumps – the last pit-stop before his exit onto the motorway home.
+He points out all the stations of the courtship: the road we wobbled home drunk, the pub where held hand, and not forgetting the petrol pumps – the last pit-stop before his exit onto the motorway home.
 He laughs to himself at the memories of sadness he used to feel on departing.

 I stand as a fellow tourist with the pair of them in the same spot where I stood as a new resident back then.
 We’re waiting on a makeshift train to bring us around the sights at a mortifying 20 miles an hour.
 Back then I was waiting on a coachload of families eager to see what kind of place was designated for them to set up home.
 With no idea of how success was to be measured.

 Sentimentalism is egging me on to begin another round of remember-whens.
-But I’ve no patience with sentimentalism today.
+But I’ve no patience with it today.
 Or its inflated sense of entitlement, and obsession with converting transient feelings into something mawkish and manipulative.
 My inner steely tour-guide marches on, willing my resolve to keep hugging the present.

 “Are you ready to order?”

 I look up directly into the brown eyes of one of those erstwhile fresh faces.
-Long grown out of the school blazer and with at least another foot below her knees and I.. and I… and I…
+Long grown out of the school blazer with at least another foot below her knees and I.. and I… and I…